 - Facilitate student’s development of a professional social work identity and acceptance of the values and ethics of the profession.

 - Prepare students to become culturally competent to work with diverse populations, including marginalized minority and rural populations within the region, state and internationally.

-The department incorporates nine core competences and thirty-one observable practice behaviors which are essential to the practice of CSWE and any social worker.
-Thus, the nine core competencies state that graduates will demonstrate the ability to:
+The department incorporates ten core competences and forty-one practice behaviors which are essential to the practice of CSWE and any social worker.
+Thus, the ten core competencies state that graduates will demonstrate the ability to: